 How is the information about you used?

 We will only use your personal information for purposes you would reasonably expect.
-Primarily to provide our ServiceS to you, but also to facilitate our business processes such as accounting, marketing, record keeping and to generally manage your relationship with us.
+Primarily this will be to provide our Services to you, but also to facilitate our business processes such as accounting, marketing, record keeping and to generally manage your relationship with us.
 What this means is that your personal information will only ever be used by us in the following circumstances:

 – to perform our contract for the Services that you have requested and purchased from us;

 – to comply with a legal or regulatory compliance obligation; or

 – because it is necessary for our legitimate interests and we have assessed that your interests and fundamental rights do not override our legitimate interests.

 We do not rely on consent as a legal basis for our processing of your personal information.

 Below we have explained the different purposes for which we will use the different types of personal data we may have about you and the specific lawful condition for our processing: